 This morning we board a bullet train to Xi’an, reaching up to 186 mph to journey over 700 miles.
-On arrival we check in to the Golden Flower Hotel (4T+), and this evening there is an opportunity to see the famous Tang Dynasty Show.
+On arrival we check in to the Golden Flower Hotel (4.5-star), and this evening there is an opportunity to see the famous Tang Dynasty Show with dumpling dinner included.

 Today we visit the magnificent Terracotta Warriors, discovered by accident in 1974.
 Nearly 8,000 figures have been discovered guarding the tomb of the First Emperor of China for over 2,200 years.
 We also see the ancient City Wall, a landmark that separated the emperor in the moated inner city, from the outer city.
 After dinner we go to the north square of the Big Wild Goose Pagoda, where Asia’s largest musical fountain comes to life.
 It also offers the chance to join local citizens in a dance, accompanied by music, designed to strengthen the body.

 We transfer to the airport for our flight to Shanghai, where we visit the Bund, the famous waterfront considered a ‘museum of international architecture’, and Nanjing Road, China’s premier 3.4-mile-long shopping street.
-We check into the Equatorial Hotel (4T) before an optional Huangpu River cruise tonight.
+We check into the Hotel Equatorial Shanghai (4-star) before an optional Huangpu River cruise tonight.

 Our coach takes us to Zhouzhuang today, a quaint water town with ancient residential houses and long standing traditions.
 The rivers that lace Zhouzhuang are crossed by 14 stone bridges, and our tour includes the Twin Bridges, considered the symbol of the town, plus Shen House, a Ming style property with over 100 rooms that belonged to a descendent of a Ming dynasty millionaire, and the slightly more modest Zhang House.
 There is no motorised traffic in the town so we take a boat ride on small canals to see a little more before returning to Shanghai.